 MindTap Assignments: These are weekly assignments which will focus on course material covered in class on a given week.
+However, to accommodate those who may need a bit more time to complete assignments they are all due on Jun 13,2019; this due date is non-negotiable.
+I strongly advise that you do not wait until the last few weeks of the semester to complete the assignments.
 Only the Problem Sets associated with the chapters from the text we covered in this course count toward your final grade.
 However, there are other activities (e.g., End-of-chapter problems, exam) available for you to practice course material.

 Tests: Tests will be non-cumulative and cover the material from lectures, readings, and MindTap assignments preceding the test.
-The format of the tests will be a mix of multiple-choice and open-ended/short-answer questions (e.g., defining concepts or responses to analysis questions).
+The format of the tests will be a mix of multiple-choice and open-ended/short-answer questions (e.g., defining concepts, computations, or responses to analysis questions).